41 Chinese Video Resources for Learning Real-world Conversation at Any Level

 What I really like about Peggy’s videos is that she clearly puts a lot of work into them.
 You get engaging lessons on unique topics, with lots of cultural relevance.

-This is especially evident in this video where she has a conversation with an actual bartender.
+It’s especially evident in this video where she has a conversation with an actual bartender.

 The end of the video contains a little humor where she tries to leave without paying and is arrested by police.
 Real police officers actually haul her into a patrol car.